Cervical Cancer: Its Symptoms, Causes, And Treatment

 What Is Cervical Cancer?

-Cervical cancer is a type of gynecological cancer that begins on the surface of the cervix cells.
+Cervical cancer is a type of gynaecological cancer that begins on the surface of the cervix cells.
 Cervical cancer occurs when the cervix cells start to change into precancerous cells.
 However, not all precancerous cells will convert into cancer.

 In most cases, cervical cancers occur due to sexually transmitted infection of the Human Papillomavirus (HPV).
 When screened early, cervical cancers are one of the most treatable cancers.
 Even in their later stages, cervical cancers can be controlled with appropriate treatment and palliative care.